 Next time, I’ll bring more tissues.

-PS – Pretty sure this chic saw it all and was not too happy about it:
+PS – Pretty sure this chic saw it all go down and was not at all happy about it: